Why do we need to protect Cisco VPN?

 Typical corporate network scenario.

-Typically for a VPN setup companies will have a Cisco AnyConnect Client, ASA firewall and a RADIUS server.
+Typically, for a VPN setup companies will have a Cisco AnyConnect Client, ASA firewall and a RADIUS server.
 Customer use RADIUS for authenticating to access VPN network services, remote desktop to servers, or for managing network equipment, such as routers and switches

 When organizations want to have more than just username and password they can use Azure MFA as an additional layer of security.
-Customers can add an additional layer of security to the RADIUS scenarios by using Azure MFA extensions for the Windows Network Policy Server, also known as NPS.
+Customers can add a layer of security to the RADIUS scenarios by using Azure MFA extensions for the Windows Network Policy Server, also known as NPS.
 Since users can have different types of authentication methods, such as push notifications, phone calls or time based one-time passcodes, Azure MFA can be used to invoke the MFA challenge as part of the authentication flow.

 In the above illustration, we have a typical scenario where a customer has deployed their VPN network access services using RADIUS.
 And they have decided they want to provide additional security by using the Azure MFA feature of Azure Active Directory.